 - Download the latest xCAT for AIX tar file from http://xcat.sourceforge.net/#download and copy it to a convenient location on your xCAT management node. - Unwrap the xCAT tar file.
+For example,

+'''

+gunzip core-aix-.tar.gz

+tar -xvf core-aix-.tar

+'''

-For example, gunzip core-aix-.tar.gz tar -xvf core-aix-.tar - Run the instxcat script (contained in the tar file) to install the xCAT software.
+- Run the instxcat script (contained in the tar file) to install the xCAT software.
+(For xCAT 2.3.2 and above, the instxcat script and all the RPMs are located in the xcat-core subdirectory.)
 The post processing provided by the xCAT packages will perform some basic xCAT configuration.
 (This includes initializing the SQLite database and starting xcatd daemon processes.)
 Note: xCAT software packages will install about 200MB files into /opt directory, make sure the /opt directory has enough disk space before running instxcat script. - Execute the system profile file to set the xCAT paths.
 This file was updated during the xCAT post install processing. (". /etc/profile"). ( Note: Make sure you don't have a .profile file that overwrites the "PATH" environment variables.)

-2.7 Verify the xCAT installation.
+2.6 Verify the xCAT installation.

-- Run the "lsdef -h" to check if the xCAT daemon is working.
+- Run the "lsdef-h" to check if the xCAT daemon is working.
 (If you get a correct response then you should be Ok.) - Check to see if the initial xCAT definitions have been created.
-For example, you can run "lsdef -t site -l" to get a listing of the default site definition.
+For example, you can run "lsdef-t site-l" to get a listing of the default site definition.
 You should see output similar to the following.